tasminemma/tasminemma.github.io/README.md

 Through this experiment, I want to achieve 2 outcomes:

 1. Create a functional personal website
-2. Learn HTML, CSS and JavaScript
+2. Learn HTML and CSS

 ## Resources I'm using